For biospecimen access

 Email addresses are not displayed on this platform.
 Contact is made via a messaging system.

-Most requesters using this platform will be researchers working in industry.
-They will include people from biotechnology and pharmaceutical companies who need biospecimens for their research to develop new drugs, diagnostics and vaccines.
+Most requesters using this platform will be researchers working in biotechnology and pharmaceutical companies who need biospecimens for their research to develop new drugs, diagnostics and vaccines.
 The platform enables requesters to procure biospecimens from academic biobanks and other non-commercial biosample suppliers.

 Read more …

-Biospecimen providers using this platform will belong to not-for-profit or non-commercial organisations.
-They will include academic biobanks, clinicians and research groups with sample collections.
-These collections will not only comprise human biological samples, but also animal, plant, microbe and environmental samples.
+Biospecimen providers using this platform will belong to non-commercial and academic biobanks.
+These biobanks will not only comprise human biological samples, but also animal, plant, microbe and environmental samples.

 Read more …